garyfleming/product-engineering/estimates.md

 # Just Don't

 ^ If this is your approach to estimation, I've got great news: you'll probably be just as well off just not doing it.
 If your estimates don't feed back into a meaningful decision making process, if you don't look at the gamut of things you can estimate, you can probably just skip it.
-^ Even if you do, I'm going to argue that just focussing on time isn't as useful as other techniques.
+^ Even if you do engage a little more, I'm going to argue that just focussing on time isn't as useful as other techniques.

 ---